-From time to time, the Group investigates, and becomes aware of governmental authorities' investigations into allegations of misconduct including alleged breaches of sanctions and allegations of corruption at Group companies.
+The Group investigates, and becomes aware of governmental authorities' investigations into, allegations of misconduct, including alleged breaches of sanctions and allegations of corruption at Group companies.
 Some of these allegations are currently being investigated.
 The Group cooperates with the authorities, where appropriate.